frontstack/frontstack/README.md

 ## Issues

-FrontStack is still in beta stage.
-Please, feel free to report any issue you experiment via Github.
+Feel free to report any issue you experiment via Github.

 ## Author